 This is not a natural outcome but the direct result of US rules, which means it doesn’t have to be that way.
 A combination of two policy proposals would result in a very effective way to improve quality of life for all non-rich people, that works particularly well in rural areas.
 First, Dean Baker proposed a scrip tax that would replace the US corporate income tax with the ownership of non-voting shares (say 25%) of each company.
 The idea here is that corporations do everything they can to avoid paying taxes, and usually are pretty good at it.
 But if the treasury owns a portion of the shares of those companies, then it eliminates the need to tax them.
 When the company does well and makes more money so does the treasury.
 The scrip tax could be used to create Matt Bruenig’s proposed social wealth fund (SWF).
 Essentially think of this as an index fund that is owned by every person in the US equally.
 Each person would receive dividend payments from this fund, just like rich people do now.
 For a family of four, this dividend would be several thousands of dollars a year that they would get the same way rich people get their money, just by existing in a system designed to benefit them. **In his report, Matt discusses several ways to pay for the SWF; I’m personally drawn to the funding idea from Dean, which is why I combine the two ideas in this blog post.**

 Second, rural areas face a problem with diversity of industry.
 On an aggregate level, rural areas have all sorts of industries, just as cities and suburbs do.
-But on a local level, there is often one dominant industry, an outcome that is much less common in more densely populated areas.
+But on a local level, there is often one dominant industry, an outcome that is much less common in cities and suburbs.
 For example, my parents town made nylon starting in the 1930s.
 This was the industry that employed pretty much everyone, directly or indirectly.
 The main street was “Nylon Boulevard,” and the town called itself “the nylon capital of the world.”
 When nylon production was moved to Mexico (and then subsequently Asia and Brazil), there was no other industry for the former nylon workers to move into.
 The people with the means to leave did, but many people were tied to their homes (now much more likely to have an underwater mortgage and much harder to sell) and families and were subjected to a downward spiral that continues today.
 Had the nylon factory been in a city, the workers could have stayed in their homes but more easily switched jobs, simply because there are so many more industries in a densely populated local area (there are counter-examples here, like Youngstown, OH, but on average this is the case).

-With the scrip tax and social wealth fund, 25% of those nylon assets would have been owned by the fund, while the nylon workers who own shares of the fund would own a tiny portion of every industry.
+With the scrip tax and social wealth fund, 25% of those nylon-producing assets would have been owned by the fund, while the nylon workers who own shares of the fund would own a tiny portion of every industry.
 Thus, the result is a diversification of assets.
 If one geographic area or one industry gets hit, everyone in the US loses a few pennies in the value of their share of the fund, but the local area’s total set of assets are at least slightly more diversified.
 Their shares of the fund are much more stable relative to their local economy.
 Certainly the job losses would still devastate the area, but at least one source of income would be largely unchanged (or even increase, as the outsourcing resulted in higher profits for the DuPont corporation).

 Lastly, prices are more than 12 percent lower in rural areas compared to non-rural areas.
 This is one of the reasons the minimum wage proposals don’t work as well in rural areas, but it is also the reason that ownership income expansion works particularly well in rural areas.
 Since each person in the US would own the same portion of the fund, each person, no matter where they live, would get the same amount in their dividend payment.
 However, this dividend payment would buy more goods and services in rural areas than it would in cities and suburbs.
 The difference in prices is partially because land values differ so much between rural areas and cities/suburbs.
 An acre in southwest Delaware is never going to be worth as much as an acre in downtown Seattle.